orientechnologies/orientdb-docs/Object-2-Record-Java-Binding.md

 ### Connected mode

-The [ODatabaseObjectTx](http://code.google.com/p/orient/source/browse/trunk/core/src/main/java/com/orientechnologies/orient/core/db/object/ODatabaseObjectTx.java) implementation is the gateway between the developer and OrientDB.
-[ODatabaseObjectTx](http://code.google.com/p/orient/source/browse/trunk/core/src/main/java/com/orientechnologies/orient/core/db/object/ODatabaseObjectTx.java) keeps track of the relationship between the POJO and the Record.
+The ODatabaseObjectTx implementation is the gateway between the developer and OrientDB.
+ODatabaseObjectTx keeps track of the relationship between the POJO and the Record.

-Each POJO read from the database is created and tracked by [ODatabaseObjectTx](http://code.google.com/p/orient/source/browse/trunk/core/src/main/java/com/orientechnologies/orient/core/db/object/ODatabaseObjectTx.java).
+Each POJO that's read from the database is created and tracked by ODatabaseObjectTx.
 If you change the POJO and call the <code>ODatabaseObjectTx.save(pojo)</code> method, OrientDB recognizes the POJO bound with the underlying record and, before saving it, will copy the POJO attributes to the loaded record.

-This works with POJOs that belong to the same [ODatabaseObjectTx](http://code.google.com/p/orient/source/browse/trunk/core/src/main/java/com/orientechnologies/orient/core/db/object/ODatabaseObjectTx.java) instance.
+This works with POJOs that belong to the same instance.
 For example:

 ```java
 ODatabaseObjectTx db = new ODatabaseObjectTx("remote:localhost/demo");